jbirtley88/gremel/README.md

 Conceptually and functionally similar to Apache Drill, but considerably more lightweight and simpler to extend the functionality to accommodate whatever exotic data sources you have.

-Currently in active development, but Gremel will enable you to do things like this:
+Currently in active development, but Gremel will enable you to do things like this (you can copy/paste these commands - they refer to the files in `test_resources/...`):
 ```
     $ ls datafiles/
     foo.csv